ReneB0/LSMC/README.md

-## How to install and run the Project
+## How to install and run the project

 My code uses the following Python modules and they should be installed on your machine before running the code: